ttlequals0/autovpn/README.md

   Using custom options
     autovpn -C -r us-east-1 -k us-east-1_vpnkey -a ami-fce3c696 -u ec2_user -i m3.medium
 NOTES:
-        \* - Customs ami may be needed if changing instance type.
+        \* - Custom AMI may be needed if changing instance type.
-       	\** - In reality any instance size can be given but the t2.micro is more than enough.
+        \** - Any instance size can be given but the t2.micro is more than enough.
         \*** - Custom user might be need if using a custom ami.
-	\**** - The AWS IAM user (used in ~/.aws/credentials file) must have EC2 or Administrator permissions set.
+	\**** - AWS IAM user must have EC2 or Administrator permissions set.
-	\***** - You'll need to install the OpenVPN client on your system if you plan on connecting to VPN with it.

 </pre></code>